Ireland Residency by Investment – Start-up Ireland

 – INIS registration at the time of entry

-– Stamp-1 permission for Year 1 & renewal for year 2.
+– Stamp-1 permission for first year & renewal for second year

 – Spouse work permit